History of candlelight rallies in South Korea: Opposition to U.S. Beef Imports

 Candlelight vigils protesting U.S. beef imports were different from before.
-A group of teenage girls, named Candlelight Girl, gathered in Cheonggye Plaza on May 2, 2008 to hold candles on the outcome of the negotiations, which included more than 30 months of beef imports and a ban on imports of mad cow disease in the United States.
-The protests, sparked by middle and high school students, who were not college students, spread across the country for more than 100 days, with a million couples participating, including food-conscious housewives.
-Spontaneous demonstrations spread widely through the Internet and cell phone finally made Lee Myung-bak drew the president of the apology.
+A group of teenage girls, named Candlelight Girls, gathered in Cheonggye Plaza on May 2, 2008, to hold candles on the outcome of the negotiations, which included more than 30 months of beef imports and a ban on imports of mad cow disease in the United States.
+The protests, sparked by middle and high school students spread across the country for more than 100 days, with a couple millions participating, including food-conscious housewives.
+Spontaneous demonstrations spread widely through the internet and cell phone network finally made Lee Myung-bak drew the president of the apology.

 The rally was called the Candlelight Cultural Festival, which was held in the form of a cultural festival in order to avoid violating the provisions of the Act on Assembly and Demonstration, which prohibits outdoor rallies or demonstrations after sunset.
 The biggest feature is that unlike before, voluntary individuals without the so-called "leading forces," or middle and high school students, and college students, office workers, and strollers, participated in the event to express their opinions nonviolently.